 Foster City Elementary School is a public elementary school in Foster City.
-772 students attend Foster City Elementary School and identify primarily as Multiracial, Asian, and Hispanic.
+772 students attend Foster City Elementary School and are mostly Multiracial, Asian, and Hispanic.
 23% of the Foster City Elementary School students are "limited in English proficiency."
-5% of the 772 students here have subsidized lunches.
-The student to teacher ratio at Foster City Elementary School is 21:1.
+5% of the 772 students here get reduced lunch prices.
+The ratio of students to teachers at Foster City Elementary School is 21:1.
 Brewer Island Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Computer arts

 - Video film production

 - Field hockey

 |Students eligible for free or reduced-price lunch program||5%||30%|